tugot17/tokenomics-from-first-principles/blogpost/Tokenomics from first principles 1a415b90a59f809c8386ccebd52f8b42.md

-# Tokenomics from first principles/ The economics of running AI/A guide to LLM inference economics
+# Tokenomics from first principles

 “Tokenomics” is a word at the intersection of tokens and economics, expressing the relationship between dollars and the primary unit of computation in large language models (LLMs)—tokens.
 We will explain where the cost of serving/hosting LLMs comes from, how many tokens can be produced by a GPU, and why this is the case.
 We will build a (simplified) world model of LLM inference arithmetics, based on the popular open-source model—LLama 3.3.
 The goal is to develop an accurate intuition regarding LLM inference.